MART - Media Arts

 MART 485.
 Stunt Fighting for Film (3).

-This course is designed to develop the skills and techniques of basic stunt work with specific emphasis on film combat.
+Designed to develop the skills and techniques of basic stunt work with specific emphasis on film combat.
 Students focus on the development of stage fighting, basic stage stunt work and on-camera combat choreography.
 In addition, safety and professional behavior on a digital arts project is studied.
-Prerequisite(s): THEA 365.

 MART 490.
 Special Topics (1-3).